guanyuming-he/master-irp/README.md

    must support must C++20 features.
 (I use `g++` 12).
 1. Download and install CMake the way you like from https://cmake.org/download/ You should also have `GNU Make` available.
-2. Change the `CONDA_PREFIX` variable in `src/CMakeLists.txt`.
-3. Install `libcurl`.
+2. Install `libcurl`.
 On Debian or its derived GNU/Linux (e.g. Ubuntu, PureOS), execute
 ```
 apt-get install libcurl4-gnutls-dev
 ```
 or goto https://curl.se/download.html for other ways to install
-4. Install `xapian`.
+3. Install `xapian`.
 On Debian or its derived GNU/Linux (e.g. Ubuntu, PureOS), execute
 ```
 apt-get install libxapian-dev
 ```
 or goto https://xapian.org/docs/install.html for other ways to install
-5. Install `lexbor`.
+4. Install `lexbor`.
 Once you have cmake installed, download the source and build `lexbor`.
 Finally install it.
 More specifically,
 ```
 git clone https://github.com/lexbor/lexbor.git